tinne26/luckyfeet/README.md

 - Thanks to [kettek](https://github.com/kettek) for organizing the game jam.
 - As always, thanks to Hajime Hoshi for creating and developing Ebitengine.

+# More

+Need more?
+Check some [extra levels](https://github.com/tinne26/luckyfeet/tree/main/levels).